 Irish Screen Studies is a forum for researchers in film, television and other media.
 Our focus is on researchers who work in Ireland and for those who work on Irish themes.
 Among other things, we provide information about research and job opportunities, an index of personal profiles of individual researchers, and links to items of interest to our readers.
 We trace our roots to an initiative by film researchers at Trinity College Dublin and the University of Ulster, but Irish Screen Studies includes people from any and all education or other institutions and organizations in Ireland and elsewhere.

-The annual seminar offers a unique platform for the presentation of new work – research, practice, and research through practice – by scholars and filmmakers from third-level institutions in Ireland, as well as from those working on Irish screen-related topics in other universities and colleges worldwide.
+The Seminar event offers a unique platform for the presentation of new work – research, practice, and research through practice – by scholars and filmmakers from third-level institutions in Ireland, as well as from those working on Irish screen-related topics in other universities and colleges worldwide.

 What is Screen Studies?